Trump Tower meeting: Background

 In a June 7 email, it was agreed that the material would be delivered to Trump Jr. by an unnamed "Russian government attorney".
 At the meeting, Goldstone introduced this person as Moscow-based attorney Natalia Veselnitskaya.
-She stated that she was not a government official, however she is known to have ties to the Russian government and later described herself as an "informant" to the office of the Russian prosecutor general.
+She stated that she was not a government official; however, she is known to have ties to the Russian government and later described herself as an "informant" to the office of the Russian prosecutor general.
 According to Goldstone, she had planned to be in New York for a court appearance on June 9.
 Trump Jr. offered an in-person meeting that afternoon, which Goldstone confirmed.
-Trump Jr. forwarded the email thread to Kushner and Manafort.
+Trump Jr. forwarded the email thread to Jared Kushner and Paul Manafort.

 Meeting

 The arranged meeting took place at Trump Tower in the afternoon of June 9, 2016.
 At least eight people attended.
 When the meeting first became known, conflicting accounts of who attended circulated.
 With time, more names came forward.
-At first, Donald Trump, Jr. did not disclose that Irakly "Ike" Kaveladze, Rob Goldstone, and Anatoli Samachornov attended the meeting.
+At first, Donald Trump Jr. did not disclose that Ike Kaveladze, Rob Goldstone, and Anatoli Samachornov attended the meeting.